confluentinc/ccloud-sdk-go-v2/networking/v1/docs/NetworkingV1GcpNetwork.md

 SetVpcNetwork sets VpcNetwork field to given value.

-### GetPrivateserviceconnectServiceAttachments
+### GetPrivateServiceConnectServiceAttachments

-`func (o *NetworkingV1GcpNetwork) GetPrivateserviceconnectServiceAttachments() map[string]string`
+`func (o *NetworkingV1GcpNetwork) GetPrivateServiceConnectServiceAttachments() map[string]string`

-GetPrivateserviceconnectServiceAttachments returns the PrivateserviceconnectServiceAttachments field if non-nil, zero value otherwise.
+GetPrivateServiceConnectServiceAttachments returns the PrivateServiceConnectServiceAttachments field if non-nil, zero value otherwise.

-### GetPrivateserviceconnectServiceAttachmentsOk
+### GetPrivateServiceConnectServiceAttachmentsOk

-`func (o *NetworkingV1GcpNetwork) GetPrivateserviceconnectServiceAttachmentsOk() (*map[string]string, bool)`
+`func (o *NetworkingV1GcpNetwork) GetPrivateServiceConnectServiceAttachmentsOk() (*map[string]string, bool)`

-GetPrivateserviceconnectServiceAttachmentsOk returns a tuple with the PrivateserviceconnectServiceAttachments field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetPrivateServiceConnectServiceAttachmentsOk returns a tuple with the PrivateServiceConnectServiceAttachments field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPrivateserviceconnectServiceAttachments
+### SetPrivateServiceConnectServiceAttachments

-`func (o *NetworkingV1GcpNetwork) SetPrivateserviceconnectServiceAttachments(v map[string]string)`
+`func (o *NetworkingV1GcpNetwork) SetPrivateServiceConnectServiceAttachments(v map[string]string)`

-SetPrivateserviceconnectServiceAttachments sets PrivateserviceconnectServiceAttachments field to given value.
+SetPrivateServiceConnectServiceAttachments sets PrivateServiceConnectServiceAttachments field to given value.

-### HasPrivateserviceconnectServiceAttachments
+### HasPrivateServiceConnectServiceAttachments

-`func (o *NetworkingV1GcpNetwork) HasPrivateserviceconnectServiceAttachments() bool`
+`func (o *NetworkingV1GcpNetwork) HasPrivateServiceConnectServiceAttachments() bool`

-HasPrivateserviceconnectServiceAttachments returns a boolean if a field has been set.
+HasPrivateServiceConnectServiceAttachments returns a boolean if a field has been set.

 ### AsNetworkingV1NetworkStatusCloudOneOf